raghavendraa779/fen-protocols/README.md

 -  I Dont need any mouse yet!!
 I'm navigating entire screen without Mouse!
 -  YO!
 Used automation via bash script Succesfully(#! shebang .. #!bin/bash and bash code then chmod +x)

+- WARNING!
+The Danger Code.
+We can Bypass it through branches. cause one error in main leads to crash whole respiratory.